zy2438633945/lab4/README.md

   `year`;
 ```

-You can click the "Deploy" button in the upper right corner to deploy them to the public network, and use the command provided in the `Code Example` to test them.
+You can click the "Deploy" button in the upper right corner to deploy them to the public network and use the command provided in the `Code Example` to test them.
 Of course, to protect the security of the API, you need to create a pair of keys for authentication, which can be easily configured by clicking on your DataApp.

 The next two APIs require dynamic parameter injection.
-We can use syntax like `${year}` to represent them, and pass in given values in the Params panel on the right for testing.
-For GET APIs, these parameters need to be passed in through the query in the URL, while for POST APIs, they need to be included in the request body as json string.
+We can use syntax like `${year}` to represent them and pass in given values in the Params panel on the right for testing.
+For GET APIs, these parameters need to be passed in through the query in the URL, while for POST APIs, they need to be included in the request body as JSON strings.

 ```sql
 -- GET `/order_by_brand_year`